CherkasIvan/account-manger/README.md

 ## Preparing

-You should create `.env` file.
-It contains all the necessary variables for correct operation.
-Here are the need values:
+The .env file contains all the necessary variables for correct operation.
+Here is the value of the need

 | Name              | Description                               | Default value                   |
 |-------------------|-------------------------------------------|---------------------------------|